withcenter/fireflow/README.md

 - `anonymousFemaleUrl` is the female picture url that will be used when the user is female and has no profile photo.
 - `chatSendMessageAskResult` is the state that will hold the result of chat send option.
 When the user sends a message, he can choose an option whether to query to GPT or not.
 - `gptLoader` is the state that when the user query to GPT, it will show the loading indicator.

+- `anonymousEmail` is used for guest login.
+- `anonymousPassword` is used for guest password.
+It's okay that the guest password is revealed to the public.
+Anonyone can login anyway.
+- `isGuest` is needed to be set to true on home screen if the user signed in as guest.
+- `tempStringArray` is for temporarily saving a string array.
+For instance, when a user uploads multiple files/photos, the app can save those urls into this temporary string array.
+- `setState` is for updating the state.

 ## Keys